 Many relaxing spots are no-charge.
 Some places to visit have a suggested, but optional donation.

-On your Tombstone vacation be sure to find some time to relax in our local park on the NE corner of Allen & Third.
-There's a lovely gazebo there for shady comfort!
+- On your Tombstone vacation be sure to find some time to relax in our local park on the Northeast corner of Allen & Third.
+There’s a lovely gazebo there for shady comfort!

 Other Nearby Distinctly Arizona Attractions

 With enough time, other Arizona Sightseeing will bring you to wonderful places.
-The entire state is quite varied: from vibrant cities, original small towns, mountain forests, to unique deserts.
-We have some suggestions...
+The entire state is quite varied: from vibrant cities, original small towns, mountain forests in the Southwest’s unique Island Mountains, to one-of-a-kind deserts.
+We have some suggestions…

 - Try some Trail Riding to see the Chihuahuan Desert terrain first-hand.